 Most of the disability benefits are also not simulated.
-Recipients of pensions for reduced work ability (pdi00) seem to be underrepresented in EU-SILC.
-The number of recipients of disability benefits for civil servants (pdiot) appears to be substantially over-represented (ratio of 192%), while that of war victims (pdiot) is strongly under-represented (ratio of 19% for 2020) but given that those are minority benefits this should not have strong consequences for the simulation and the resulting income distribution.
-The only simulated disability benefit, the disability pension from statutory accident insurance (pdiss) is under-estimated in EUROMOD (ratio of 41%)
+Recipients of pensions for reduced work ability (pdi00) seem to be precisely.
+The number of recipients of care allowances (pdica) cannot be validated against official statistics because in EU-SILC this variable only includes individuals up to the age of 65 and official statistics are not broken down by age categories.
+The number of recipients of old-age pensions for civil servants (pdiot) appears to be substantially over-represented (ratio of 159 %), while that of war victims (pdiwr) is strongly under-represented (ratio of 31 % for 2020) but given that those are minority benefits this should not have strong consequences for the simulation and the resulting income distribution.
+The only simulated disability benefit, the disability pension from statutory accident insurance (pdiss) is underestimated in EUROMOD (ratio of 41 %)

 Among the means-tested benefits, only minor ones have not been simulated, and for those no external sources could be found.
 The number of recipients of the other means-tested benefits has been validated against external sources.
-The most relevant means-tested benefit, unemployment benefits II (bunnc) have been over-estimated with respect to the number of its recipients (ratio of 126%).
-This is probably caused by the structural change in EU-SILC 2020 as the validation of the SILC values to the simulated ones shows nearly no difference.
-Also, the number of recipients of other means-tested benefits have been over-simulated, e.g. for housing benefits (bho00) or additional child benefits (bchot), which are typical examples of benefits that deal with non-take up issues.
-Another important means-tested benefit, old-age social assistance (bsaoa_s), has a lower number of recipients in EUROMOD than in external sources (ratio of 82%).
-Recipients of education benefits (bed) and alimony pay (bcham), in contrast, have been simulated adequately.
+The most relevant means-tested benefit, citizen's benefit (bunnc) have been over-estimated with respect to the number of its recipients (ratio of 117%).
+The number of recipients of housing benefits (bho00) or additional child benefits (bchot) have been extensively over-simulated, which are typical examples of benefits that deal with non-take up issues.
+For all the benefits a benefit take-up adjustment switch is available.
+This is of special interest for the policy year 2023 as eligibility of housing benefits have been significantly widened.
+Another important means-tested benefit, old-age social assistance (bsaoa\s), has a lower number of recipients in EUROMOD than in external sources (ratio of 86%).
+Also, recipients of education benefits (bed) have been over-simulated quite substantially.